29568706Fistoz/PROJECT-3-Standards-Patterns/README.md

 - I created repository classes that will contain all data access operations relating to Orders, Customers and Products.

 ### Transfer data access operations:
-- I transfered all data access operations from the Devices controller to the Orders Repository class,
+- I transferred all data access operations from the Devices controller to the Orders Repository class,
 - from the Zones controller to the Customers Repository class,
 - and from the Categories controller to the Products Repository class.